jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 * For _Characterization Testing, the _Then_ section documents ___existing behavior___.
 * For _Approval Testing, the _Then_ section documents ___emerging behavior___.

 I’ve written blog entries about [Unit Testing](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) and [Characterization Testing](https://jhumelsine.github.io/2025/03/24/legacy-code.html#characterization-tests) previously.
+Approval Testing can be thought of as the intersection of Unit and Characterization Testing in that __approved__ behavior is ___desired__ in its __existing__ form as it __emerges__.
 I’ll focus upon Approval Testing for the rest of this blog entry.

 # I know it when I see it
-[_I [can’t] … define … pornography…., But I know it when I see it._]( https://en.wikipedia.org/wiki/I_know_it_when_I_see_it) — United States Supreme Court Justice [Potter Stewart](https://en.wikipedia.org/wiki/Potter_Stewart)
+[_I [can’t] … define … pornography…, but I know it when I see it._]( https://en.wikipedia.org/wiki/I_know_it_when_I_see_it) — [United States Supreme Court Justice Potter Stewart](https://en.wikipedia.org/wiki/Potter_Stewart)

-Much like Justice Potter Steward, many developers are not comfortable with defining behavior specifications via Unit Tests created through the [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) (TDD) process, but they know it when they see it.
+Much like Justice Steward, many developers are not comfortable defining behavior specifications via Unit Tests via the [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) (TDD) process, but they know it when they see it.

 Approval Testing allows developers to write their code, validate it via their own observation and then document that validated behavior observation in a __Given/When/Then__ test.

-If an Approval Test fails subsequently due to an implementation update, then the developer must observe the new _failing_ behavior and decide whether it violates the previous observed behavior or whether it’s demonstrating new desired behavior that’s emerging.
-If the new emerging behavior is correct, then a new behavior assertion replaces the previous one.
+If a subsequent implementation update causes an Approval Test to fail, then the developer must observe the new _failing_ behavior and decide whether it violates the previous approved behavior or whether it’s demonstrating new desired behavior that’s emerging.
+If the new emerging behavior is correct, then a new behavior assertion replaces the previous approved one.

 ## Yabba Dabba Doo
 I described [Characterization Testing](https://jhumelsine.github.io/2025/03/24/legacy-code.html#characterization-testing) as a technique to add tests to existing legacy code.
 In my brief description, I described setting up an assert declaring that an obviously invalid String, such as _Fred Flintstone_, would be the return value for a method.
 Then when the legacy code returned its actual String value, we could replace _Fred Flintstone_ with the actual value.